Restaurant in Naples, Italy

 Does Pizzeria Brandi handle dietary restrictions?

 No specific dietary accommodation policies are documented for Brandi.
-As a traditional Neapolitan pizzeria operating since the 19th century, the menu leans on classic Italian ingredients — wheat, dairy, and cured meats feature heavily.
+As a traditional Neapolitan pizzeria operating since the 19th century, the menu leans on classic Italian ingredients — wheat, dairy, cured meats feature heavily.
 Guests with coeliac disease or significant dairy restrictions should check the venue's official channels before visiting, as gluten-free pizza is not a standard offering at historically traditional Neapolitan pizzerias of this type.

 Can I eat at the bar at Pizzeria Brandi?